JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 Well, we definitely want at least one trigger input and one trigger output, so logic can flow in and out of this graph.
 Let's call these "Start" and "Finish."

-When we create these, we get to decide the "Key" and "Label" for both.
+When we create these, we get to decide the **Key** and **Label** for both.
 The key is a unique identifier for the input/output, and the label is the name that you'll see when editing the graph.

 When you add the trigger input and output, your graph should look like this: